 My involvement with this project began in April, 2010 when I was interviewed and selected to join the Oden's Sea Ice study team led by Dr. Stephen Ackley, and headed in the field by Blake Weissling.
 At the PolarTREC orientation meeting in May, I received training and professional development in the areas of polar research, PolarTREC protocols, outreach strategies, journaling, use of technology, lesson planning, and polar resources.
-In late June, I traveled to Texas to participate in a teacher professional development course, Polar and Planetary Science, held at the University of Texas at San Antonio.
+In late June, I traveled to Texas to participate in a teacher professional development course, Polar and Planetary ScienceThe area of science of or pertaining to the planets; as, planetary inhabitants; planetary motions; planetary year, or a particulat planet, such as Earth., held at the University of Texas at San Antonio.
 Through this course, I received content based instruction in atmospheric science, climate change, remote sensing, snow, ice, and planetary science, as well as hands-on experience using several remote sensing instruments and related computer programs.
 I also met with other participating educators to plan curriculum to support these sciences.
 Additional expedition-related training was completed in October when I successfully completed the HUET (Helicopter Underwater Egress Training) as required for helicopter usage during the expedition.

 Beginning in May, I began writing an on-line science journal, maintaining an on-line photo gallery, and an “Ask the Team” forum, all on the PolartTREC website, www.polartrec.com.
 Before the Oden Expedition, I developed and presented an informational slide show and discussion to 3 community groups, the Parent Teacher Association at my school, and several classrooms.
 I also developed a classroom and community flag project, in which 61 classrooms and groups decorated flags, which I took on the expedition, flew them in various places, and posted pictures in my online journal, thus developing an audience of regular readers.
 In November, my class participated in a live Webinar, during which they spoke to scientists and another PolarTREC teacher working at McMurdo Station.
 My class also joined a “Penguin Postcard” project, combining writing skills, art, and science as they researched Antarctica’s penguins, then designed and wrote postcards to their families, which were sent to a teacher working with a penguin research group out of McMurdo, who then sent them back to the students, postmarked from Antarctica.
 I also began designing a classroom unit of study on Antarctica, and shared lessons and resources with other teachers.
 Before the expedition, I was featured in a front-page article in the Los Angeles Daily News Newspaper, as well as articles in United Teacher, and the California Science Teacher Association newsletters.